911 call: Guard felt 'threatened' before T.I.'s arrest

 "The guard continued to refuse entry without justification," Sadow said in a statement, referring to T.I. as Tip.
 "Words were exchanged and apparently the guard and/or a supervisor called the police.
 When the police arrived, they were not interested in hearing Tip's side of the story and wrongfully chose to end the situation by arresting Tip."

+The security guard, named Euwan James, eventually let T.I. inside the neighborhood, the police report said.
+After being allowed inside, the rapper said in the report that he drove home and walked more than a half-mile back to the guard shack to ask for the guard's name.

-The dispatcher heard T.I. yelling through the phone at guard Euwan James, a police report says.
-The guard claims he eventually let T.I. inside the neighborhood.
+The dispatcher heard T.I. yelling through the phone at James, a police report says.

-James said T.I. drove home, then returned and said "Come outside so we can deal with this man to man."
+James said T.I. told him: "Come outside so we can deal with this man to man."
 The security guard said he didn't know the intentions of the rapper, who he claims urged him to come out in the street.

-Ireland said T.I. was arrested along with a friend, Marquinarius Holmes, who was cited for not having insurance on his vehicle.
+T.I. used a loud voice with an officer before being arrested along with a friend, Marquinarius Holmes, who was cited for not having insurance on his vehicle, the police report stated.
+It said an officer smelled an "overwhelming" amount of alcohol on T.I.'s breath.

+The report said T.I.'s eyes were bloodshot and glassy, and that he appeared aggravated when the officer spoke to him.
+The officer retrieved surveillance footage showing the rapper telling the security guard, Euwan James, that "there was no way around him."

+T.I. is also shown yelling and saying James reports to him because he owns property in the neighborhood, according to the police report.

 T.I. is one of the biggest names in hip-hop, with multiple platinum-selling albums and singles, production credits and roles in films like "ATL" and "American Gangster."